LukasKiederle/seminar-compare-go/content.md

         self.timer.start()
 ```

 In this case the start function is part of a class which has timer as an attribute.
-Every time the timer is being started a new threadable timer is being instantiated.
+Every time the timer is being started a new threadable timer is instantiated.

 ##### WaitGroup in Python

+The following is a simplified custom version for a waitgroup functionality from [github](https://gist.github.com/pteichman/84b92ae7cef0ab98f5a8 ).
+Basically the waitgroup is a class which has a counter and a condition.
+With the add function a number of tasks to  wait for can be added.
+The wait function just waits until the counter hits zero.
+This can only happen, when the a task that was finished calls the done function.

 ```python
 import threading